HonglinZheng/turtleCrossingGame/README.md

 There are five levels in total.
 At higher levels, cars move at higher speeds.

 ### 3. Example pictures
-This is the interface when the game is started:
+This is the interface when the game is started:/n
 ![start the game](https://github.com/HonglinZheng/turtleCrossingGame/blob/main/started.png)

-This is the interface when the turtle is hit by a car:
+This is the interface when the turtle is hit by a car:/n
 ![hit by a car](https://github.com/HonglinZheng/turtleCrossingGame/blob/main/hit.png)

-This is the interface when all five levels completed:
+This is the interface when all five levels completed:/n
 ![completed all games](https://github.com/HonglinZheng/turtleCrossingGame/blob/main/completed.png)